Shivtej28/Shivtej28/README.md

 ### Hi there 👋 I'm Shivtej Deshmukh

-I am currently in Third Year studying Computer Science and Engineering.
-I have keen interest in Android Development.
+I am currently in Fourth Year studying Computer Science and Engineering.
+I have keen interest in Web Development And Android Development.

 #### What I'm up to?